The federal pay structure is complex, confusing, and the process of setting pay rates never seems to end.

 Who Gets A COLA Increase?

 First, federal retirees get a cost of living adjustment that is commonly called a COLA.
 If you have not retired, still working as a federal employee and getting a regular pay check from Uncle Sam, you do not get a COLA.
 You will get a pay raise beginning in January.
-To see how much your pay may be in 2009, check out the 2009 estimated pay rate calculator.

 The COLA increase is based on the rate of inflation as calculated by the Department of Labor.
 The increase is an automatic calculation based on the rate of inflation.
 It impacts Social Security recipients as well as federal employees.
 For 2009, the COLA figure is 5.8%.
 This is the largest increase in 25 years.